 Philippe stifled a cry of joy.
 He had gained entry into Malfait’s dark chateau!
 There was nothing to stop him now.
 Seeking to emulate a cat he slipped into the chateau and found himself in what was evidently the scullery.
 At the far end, a set of stairs was visible.
 Resisting the urge to run, Philippe made his way across the room, and paused at the foot of the steps to listen for the woman.
 Then he ascended the stairs which terminated in what must have been a grand dining room at one time.
 Now, there was naught but a table too small for the room upon which stood a pair of tarnished candlesticks holding the yellowed stumps of candles.
 The corners of the room were dominated by thick cobwebs.
 Discolored rectangles on the wood-paneled walls revealed where paintings had once hung.
 The floor was covered with a blanket of dust – except for a single path which lead through a set of double doors on the far side of the room.

 Reasoning that the servants – for that is who the man and woman certainly were – created this path as they waited upon the twisted Comte, Philippe crossed the dining room.
-Through the double doors Philippe found the main hall of the Chateau.
+Through the double doors Philippe found the main hall of the chateau.
 Across from where he entered was a massy door that served as the main entrance to the chateau.
 Above him, lost in shadow, a gallery encircled the room.
-The setting sun must have broken through the clouds for its powerful rays pierced a large stain-glass window above the door and painted the room red.
+At that moment, the setting sun must have broken through the clouds for its powerful rays pierced a large stain-glass window above the door and painted the room red.
 To his left and right were wide staircases from the floor of the main hall up to the gallery.

 In the red light, he could make out the path through the dust.
 It led to the stair on his right.
 Philippe tightened his grip on the envenomed dagger and mounted the stairs.
 Once he reached the gallery, a hallway materialized out of the gloom and from it Philippe heard a faint wail.
 Was it the wind winding its way through this ancient and crumbling edifice?
 Or was it Isabel?